smarty/changelog/sdk/python.md

 ### Changed:

-- Change the max timeout to reflect that it is is seconds, not milliseconds and make the default 10 seconds.
+- Change the max timeout to reflect that it is in seconds, not milliseconds and make the default 10 seconds.

 ## [4.11.11] - 2023-01-25